 GIVING MOUTH-TO-MOUTH VENTILATION

-- Make sure that the airway is still open with two fingers under the casualty’s chin and the other hand on his forehead
+- Make sure that the airway is still open with two fingers under the casualty’s chin and the other hand on his forehead before you perform a mouth-to-mouth cpr

 - Remove any obvious obstruction, including broken or displaced dentures, from the mouth.
 Leave well- fitting dentures in place.